ufarooq/IPFSLite/README.md

  **Support Receiving Notifications** and **Support Peer Discovery** are turned off, the **IPFS Lite** application behaves more like a regular IPFS node.
 Switching off might have a positive effect on the overall energy consumption.
-Downside is that the **Send Data** feature is dprobalisticeactivated and the peer discovery might not be working for peers behind NATs.
+Downside is that the **Send Data** feature will work and the peer discovery might not be working for peers behind NATs.
 For sure is, when you just connecting to nodes which have static public IP addresses and your **IPFS Lite** node also have this properties and